 The context has changed dramatically.
 Today, many look to other belief systems to give life meaning and to inform the moral duties of society.
-Adherents care deeply about these beliefs, which often permeate a person's life in such a way that they become intertwined with the individual's core conception of self.
+Adherents care deeply about these beliefs, which often permeate persons' lives in such a way that they become intertwined with their core conception of self.
 These are not understood to be theistic religious beliefs, and yet they are embraced with a zeal that equals or far surpasses that of many adherents to traditional religions.
 Just like religions, these worldviews are heavily proselytized, and those who do not convert to the new orthodoxies can expect to encounter ongoing pressure, criticism, and marginalization.